21 Incredible DC in Winter Events For You to Experience This Season

 Where to Stay in Washington, D.C.

 Mid-range: Every USA hotel chain can be found in Washington, D.C., but stay at the St. Gregory Hotel when you want a local touch.
-The modern, light-filled rooms will welcome you to the city, whether you are in a studio or suite with wraparound terrace.
-The hotel is walking distance to Georgetown, the National Mall and Embassy Row, making it easy to explore without a rental car.
+The modern, light-filled rooms will welcome you to the city, whether you are in a studio or suite with a wraparound terrace.
+The hotel is within walking distance of Georgetown, the National Mall, Embassy Row, and is near some of the national parks in Washington DC, making it easy to explore without a rental car.
 Check rates and availability here.

 Family-friendly: We always gravitate towards the Kimpton hotels whenever we are traveling with kids.
 Kimpton Hotel Monaco Washington D.C., once the General Post Office building, is located in the Penn Quarter neighborhood just four blocks off the National Mall near the National Gallery of Art.
-Price point is mid-range, depending on the time of year you visit.
+The price point is mid-range, depending on the time of year you visit.
 Parents will love the nightly wine events and evening nightcap perks as well as complimentary coffee and a tea bar each morning.
 Kids will love that they can borrow a fish friend for their stay, and that there is always a treat on hand that they can enjoy, and the robes are just their size.
 Kimpton also has adult and child-size bikes to borrow so you can cruise around town during your stay.
+It’s a great choice for families exploring Washington DC with teens.
 Check rates and availability here.

 Washington DC Rental Car

-If you just flew in , you probably need a rental car.
-Although you can certainly take the Metro most places, especially if you fly into DCA, you may want a rental car to get out and explore.
-Find the best priced and availability HERE.
+If you just flew in, you probably need a rental car.
+Although you can certainly take the Metro to most places, especially if you fly into DCA, you may want a rental car to get out and explore.
+Find the best price and availability HERE.

 Planning a Trip to Washington, D.C.?
 Don’t Forget Travel Insurance!